-This long weekend offers BBC Wildlife Magazine readers a chance to explore Slovenia and its Dinaric Alps region, home to a population of over 400 brown bears and one of Europe’s great wilderness areas.
+This long weekend - in partnership with BBC Wildlife Magazine - offers a chance to explore Slovenia and its Dinaric Alps region, home to a population of over 400 brown bears and one of Europe’s great wilderness areas.

 Our time spent in the Dinaric Alps is based in a charming traditional guesthouse on the edge of a forest in the Notranjska region.
 Accompanied by expert local guides Miha Mlakar (who developed the network of hides we will use to observe the brown bears) and Domen Stanič, we will have opportunities to observe Ural owls, various species of woodpeckers including the three-toed woodpecker and the region's thriving population of the European brown bear.